mt-mods/new_campfire/README.md

 #### [0.2.3] - 2017-03-15
 - added: sound file, new textures, changed model, config_file
 - added campfire life time

+#### [0.2.4] - 2017-03-15
+- added: fireplace, ash
+- Now if there is something near the campfire.
+It may catch fire.
+- removed config_file

 # Links:
 - Forum Topic: